gustavogusss/gustavogusss/README.md

 ## Hi there 👋
-Hello, I'm Gustavo and I'm currently working as a Java Developer at [Bradesco](https://banco.bradesco/html/classic/index.shtm).
+Hello, I'm Gustavo and I'm currently working as a Java BackEnd Software Engineer at [Bradesco](https://banco.bradesco/html/classic/index.shtm).

 I love life, technology, all different types of art and I also love sports.<br>
 I play basketball since I was 10 years old and I also love to run.<br>